foldedtoad/caliper_keyboard/README.md

 To build, use the following flow.
 1) cd to your caliper_keyboard root directory
 2) run "./configure.sh"
-3) cd to build diretory
+3) cd to build directory
 4) make

 This build method use cmake directly, and doesn't use west or ninja.